Virginia · South

 Tick risk in Clarke County, Virginia

-Clarke County covers 2 towns and carries the 15th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 68 cases per 100,000 people a year (73rd of 1378 counties in the South).
+Clarke County covers 3 towns.
+Its CDC Lyme rate of 68 cases per 100,000 people a year ranks in the top 12% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Lone star tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Clarke County